MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/file-server/smb-secure-traffic.md

 [Service overview and network port requirements for Windows](/troubleshoot/windows-server/networking/service-overview-and-network-port-requirements).

 Review servers that need to be accessed from inside the network.
-For example, domain controllers and file servers likely need to be access anywhere in the network.
+For example, domain controllers and file servers likely need to be accessed anywhere in the network.
 However, application server access may be limited to a set of other application servers on the same subnet.
 You can use the following tools and features to help you inventory SMB access: